-The aim of this module is to provide general basic information that every one should be aware of for effective and efficient computer searching.
+The aim of this module is to provide general basic information that everyone should be aware of for efficient computer searching.

 Grouping when applied overrides how the program processes the Boolean statement, so what is within the brackets are always processed first.
 The above two examples retrieve different results as shown in the shades.

 Truncation is a useful option that can be utilized to retrieve better results and it can be either external or internal:

 External truncation allows searching for all occurrences of words that start with a specific root.
 Medline(OVID) allows external truncation by using * at the end of the word to represent zero or more characters.

 For example in Medline(OVID), mutagen* gives us: mutagen OR mutagens OR mutagenical OR mutagenic OR other word variations starting with "mutagen" without typing these keywords with the Boolean OR separating them.

 Wildcard or Internal Truncation allows searchings for a predefined number of characters usually either zero or one character.
 Medline(OVID) allows internal truncation and wildcard by using which represents 0 or 1 character.